Staley Library Facts

 - Almost 100 full-service hours each week

-- A staff of five librarians, seven paraprofessionals, and many student assistants
+- A staff of five librarians, six paraprofessionals, and many student assistants

 - Library research instruction and assistance, through many scheduled classes and also one-on-one in the library or electronically